 Is there anything better than homemade Arugula Pesto?
 I doubt it.
+This versatile, vegan, and Whole30 flavor booster tastes great on EVERYTHING!

 I’m a big believer in prepping sauces, dips, and dressings to keep on hand in my freezer and fridge—it’s one of the keys to whipping up quick and easy meals when I don’t have time or the energy to cook.
 That’s why I devoted a whole “Get Set” chapter in my latest cookbook, Ready or Not!, to all the make-ahead stuff you need to cook effortlessly anytime, from All-Purpose Stir-Fry Sauce and Green Beast Dressing to XO Sauce and Sriracha Ranch Dressing.